-- Practitioner Members - ADRA's Practitioner Members are dispute resolvers.
-Practitioner Members who meet the necessary requirements are provided with National Mediation Accreditation.
+- Practitioner Members - ADRA's Practitioner Members are dispute resolvers and are eligible to apply for National Mediation Accreditation.
+Please note that you must apply for National Mediation Accreditation in order to be accredited with us.
+Practitioner Membership alone does not include National Mediation Accreditation.
 ADRA provides special events for its Practitioner Members.

 - Organisational Members - ADRA's Organisational Members come from a diversity of backgrounds.
 They include dispute resolution organisations, government departments, courts and tribunals.
 An initial four representatives receive Membership of ADRA, with additional representatives offered Membership upon request and the payment of an additional fee.

-- Student - ADRA's Student Members are students who are studying, and/or are interested in, dispute resolution.
+- Student Members - ADRA's Student Members are students who are interested in dispute resolution.
 ADRA's Student Members are not receiving an income.